sagarana/presentations/20250117-LIBR559S/operational_data.md

 #### UBC Library student employee FTE: Vancouver locations
 ![Student employee FTE](media/student_employee_fte.png)

 notes: Here's one example showing how the number of student employees UBC Library's Vancouver branches changed in the last decade.
 This is a static screenshot, but like the shelf list I showed earlier there are filters to select the desired employee groups, years, and campus.
 The numbers on this graph are FTE, or full time equivalent, where one FTE represents the working hours of a full time employee.
 We see a big drop during COVID lockdowns, when the number of student employee hours was the equivalent of 6.6 full time positions.
 That number has increased somewhat since then, but it's nowhere near what it was before COVID.
-Data like this isn't just available to administrators in charge of funcing - anyone who works at UBC Library can explore the Tableau reports for their own needs or curiosity.
+Data like this isn't just available to administrators in charge of funding - anyone who works at UBC Library can explore the Tableau reports for their own needs or curiosity.

-To help illustrate we'll share two scenarios that involve operational data reporting.
-In each scenario, emphasize value of data for time-saving, reducing errors, better decision making, etc. _Each example could include images to illustrate how we supported them: e.g. screenshot of a Tableau report, illustration of a data workflow._

 ---